Eaton's: Bankruptcy

 The chain, which controlled almost 60% of all department store sales in Canada in 1930, had been reduced to a market share of 10.6% in 1997.
 The T. Eaton Co. first filed for bankruptcy protection in 1997.
 At the time, the company had an estimated 24,500 employees and over 90 retail outlets.
 The plan was to close 31 underperforming stores, including two-thirds of its stores in Alberta.
-However, Eaton's limited the number of store closures to 20.
+However, Eaton's limited the number of store closures to 17.
 George Eaton, the last of the family to be involved in management, resigned as chief executive in 1997, being succeeded by George Kosich.
 In September of that year, creditors approved the restructuring plan.

 In 1998, George Kosich resigned as chairman of the board and was succeeded by Brent Ballantyne, under whom the company was taken public for the first time in its history, issuing 11.7 million common shares at $15 each, while the Eaton family retained control with a 51 percent stake.

 The chain finally folded in 1999 after operating for 130 years.
-Though it had reduced its retail outlets to 64, it finished 1998 with a net loss of $72 million, and it announced further closures and a corporate restructuring plan.
+Though it had reduced its retail outlets, it finished 1998 with a net loss of $72 million, and it announced further closures and a corporate restructuring plan.
 This was unsuccessful and the company went bankrupt in August 1999.
+It had at the time 64 department stores, two home stores and one warehouse.